-The division is currently composed of 51 fulltime employees working within these five bureaus.
+The division is currently composed of 18 fulltime employees working within these four bureaus.

 The Administrative Services Division (ASD) provides support services to the programs and divisions of the agency.
 Those services include general, financial and human capital management, capital assets oversight, records management, corporations, and information systems.
 By statute (Section 8-8-7 NMSA 1978) “the director of the administrative services division of the commission shall record judgments, rules, orders and other proceedings of the commission and make a complete index to the judgments, rules, orders and other proceedings; issue and attest all processes issuing from the commission and affix the seal of the commission to them; and preserve the seal and other property belonging to the commission.”
 The Director of ASD also serves as the Chief Clerk of the Commission.

 The mission of the Administrative Services Division is to provide and deliver guidance, information and expertise in the areas of administrative support to all divisions of the Commission and corporate consumers in an efficient and positive manner to ensure that the Commission meets statutory, regulatory and internal administrative requirements.

 The demands placed on the Administrative Services Division dictate that it must be the visionary for the agency when it comes to strategic planning.
 It is the responsibility of the Division to direct and lead by example and to assist the other members of the Commission in the areas of strategy and policy formulation.